Free Nature Studies: Our Wonderful World – Lesson VI: The Honey Bee

 Honey Bee Anatomy and Identification

-Winnie-the-Pooh: A Mini-Unit
+Winnie-the-Pooh: A Unit Study

 One of our own.
 Winnie-the-Pooh and Some Bees makes a cute tie-in.
 You’ll find several activities along with the text of this first Pooh story.